Kourtney Kardashian says she 'blacked out' during Vegas wedding to Travis Barker - Local News 8

 “But I blacked out!
 I actually don’t remember, though!” she says.

-Later in the episdoe, she explains, “I didn’t even remember Elvis, like, sang to me, walking down the aisle.
+Later in the episode, she explains, “I didn’t even remember Elvis, like, sang to me, walking down the aisle.
 I just didn’t remember.
 I didn’t remember I had a bouquet.”

 Good thing she had a video, in which she tells Huck, “I’m like slurring, if you can’t hear.”